What is a Multi Signature Wallet: All You Need to Know

 Expanding this logic of escrow account, the board of directors of a company can use multi-signature wallets to control the funds of the company in a more democratic and consensual way.
 For an increasing number of members on the board, the authorities can opt for wallets that require even more signatures, such as 4-6 wallets.
 It makes sure that any single member on board or even a sub-group of two or three members can not misuse the funds of a company.

-The Disadvantages of a Bitcoin Multisig Wallet
+The Disadvantages of a Multi Signature Wallet

 With a significant number of benefits, a multi-signature wallet has its drawbacks too.
 The process of recovery in a multi-signature wallet is cumbersome.
 It requires importing each of the recovery phrases on a different device.
 Setting up a multi-signature wallet is not as easy as it is for a single-signature wallet.
 Setting up a multi-signature wallet requires technical knowledge.
 Otherwise, one might have to depend on a third-party installer, which may compromise the integrity of the wallet.